Ed Sheeran and Justin Bieber, 2019

 This song is about being anxious at a party, so an appropriate follow-up topic is making small talk with strangers in social settings like parties.

-- Listening Listen to the audio-only version of the song without the lyrics.
+- Listening Listen to Ed Sheeran’s acoustic version of the song.
 Listen for the answers to these three questions: 1.
 Where is the singer?
 2. How does he feel?
 3. Who or what makes him feel better?
-(Caution: Some language in the song might make it inappropriate for your class.
-Previewing the lyrics below is advised.)
-(Note: There are two audio-only versions of this song on YouTube.
-Sheeran’s simple acoustic version is also recommended.)

-- Listening Listen to the audio-only version of the song again while reading the annotated lyrics below.
+- Listening Listen to the audio-only video of the song while reading the annotated lyrics below.
 Lyrics intended for nonprofit educational purposes only.

 I Don’t Care lyrics.docx I Don’t Care lyrics.pdf